hyperledger/fabric-samples/asset-transfer-basic/chaincode-external/README.md

 ```
 externalBuilders:
     - path: /opt/gopath/src/github.com/hyperledger/fabric-samples/asset-transfer-basic/chaincode-external/sampleBuilder
       name: external-sample-builder
 ```
-This configuration sets the name of the external builder as `externa-sample-builder`, and the path of the builder to the scripts provided in this sample.
+This configuration sets the name of the external builder as `external-sample-builder`, and the path of the builder to the scripts provided in this sample.
 Note that this is the path within the peer container, not your local machine.

-To make it so you will need to modify the container compose file to mount a couple of additional volumes.
+To set the path within the peer container, you will need to modify the container compose file to mount a couple of additional volumes.

-To do so, open the file `test-network/docker/docker-compose-test-net.yaml`, and add to the `volumes` section of both `peer0.org1.example.com` and `peer0.org2.example.com` the following two lines:
+Open the file `test-network/docker/docker-compose-test-net.yaml`, and add to the `volumes` section of both `peer0.org1.example.com` and `peer0.org2.example.com` the following two lines:

 ```
         - ../..:/opt/gopath/src/github.com/hyperledger/fabric-samples
         - ../../config/core.yaml:/etc/hyperledger/fabric/core.yaml
 ```

-This will mount the fabric-sample builder into the peer container so that it can be found at the location specified in the config file and override the default config file so that the config file modified above is used.
+This will mount the fabric-sample builder into the peer container so that it can be found at the location specified in the config file, and override the peer's core.yaml config file within the fabric-peer image so that the config file modified above is used.

 ## Packaging and installing Chaincode